• Skip to primary navigation

 Why I Love This Recipe

-• Ideal for picky eaters, those with a texture sensitivity to veggies, or anyone wanting to add more vegetables to their meals.
+• Ideal for picky eaters, those with a sensitivity to veggie textures, or anyone wanting to add more veggies to their meals.

 • Most people focus on protein or carbs, but fiber often gets left out of the conversation.
 This tomato sauce offers a delicious way to boost fiber intake without even trying!